gretaivan/DateWithAngular/README.md

 ## Aims

-- [ ] Adding a Client side login and register function to our Angular application
+- [x] Adding a Client side login and register function to our Angular application
-- [ ] Adding 3rd party components to add some pizzazz to the app
 - [ ] Adding routing to the Angular application and securing routes.
 - [ ] Using Automapper in ASP.NET Core
-- [ ] Building a great looking UI using Bootstrap
+- [ ] Building UI using Bootstrap
-- [ ] Adding Photo Upload functionality as well as a cool looking gallery in Angular
+- [ ] Adding Photo Upload functionality as well as a gallery in Angular
 - [ ] Angular Template forms and Reactive forms and validation
 - [ ] Paging, Sorting and Filtering
 - [ ] Adding a Private Messaging system to the app
-- [ ] Publishing the application to Heroku free of charge
 - [ ] Using SignalR for real time presence and live messaging between users
 - [ ] Handling errors in the API and the SPA
 - [ ] Persist data using Entity Framework Core